tariqulislam/java-challenge/readme.md

 - I am also knows the reactive programming with Java and Spring boot
 - I know Spring Boot very well and have been using it for many years
 - Also Have experience in micro-service build with Spring boot and Java
+- Also have experience in Writing test with Junit and Mockito and swagger documentation
+- Has some experience with Android development
+- Also have experience in GRPC Java